1. What motivated you at uni?

 It’s important to stay connected with friends and family.
 I have catch ups with my team mates too, as often as we can.

-4. What were some cool experiences you had last year?
+4. What were some cool experiences you had at uni?

 My placement in a primary school was a huge highlight.
 Before I started uni, I thought I wanted to be a secondary teacher.

 Having the immersive experience in a school, I realised I loved working with primary-aged kids.
 Every day is different; they’re so funny!

 I also discovered a love for new cultures and places.
 During mid-year break I travelled Europe on a month-long group tour.
 Highlights were picturesque Austria and Switzerland – with the most incredible white-water-rafting and mountain-biking experiences.
 It was a big step to travel alone, and I caught the travel bug to organise another trip with friends to Noumea and New Caledonia.